lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 ### Mapping

-A key of type **Mapping** can be useful to store a collection of data items that have a shared significance (for instance, items that are derived from a common ancestor type).
+A key of type **Mapping** can be useful to store a collection of data items that have a shared significance (for instance, items derived from a common ancestor type).

 The **Mapping** key type is similar to the concept of lookup tables.
-It can be used for easily searching and querying specific elements in the collection, without the need to loop through all the elements (unlike an [Array](#array)).
+It can be used to search or query specific elements in the collection easily and efficiently.
 The key principle of the **Mapping** key type are:

 - _ordering does not matter_ :white_check_mark:
 - **duplicates are not permitted** :x:

-Below is an example of a **Mapping** key type.
+Below is an example of a **Mapping** key.

 ```json
 {